mintheinkhinemtk/Splunk_BOTS_Labs/Splunk_BOTSV2/README.md

 <img width="1691" height="523" alt="image" src="https://github.com/user-attachments/assets/2aab5c5e-107a-4619-8ac5-f089e0a08882" />

-Saw the length of the salt first and its value subsequently related to the frank's row, ''ORDER BY UID LIMIT 0,1'.
+Saw the length of the salt first and its value subsequently related to the frank's row, 'ORDER BY UID LIMIT 0,1'.

 `Note: In these attacks, attackers check the length first to see the actual length before dumping the value as XPATHE error value from updatexml gets truncated at 32 characters.`